RCTechnologies/ElectronAngSeed/README.md

 ### CI
 Travis.yml file is included with example settings that enables CI with [Travis](https://travis-ci.org/).
 Example CI is following a 'Branchy' approach(http://www.josra.org/blog/An-automated-git-branching-strategy.html).
-Pushing a branch to origin mathching the pattern /^ready\/.*$/ (ready/*) will trigger [Travis] to build/test if successful merge the feature branch with master and delete the feature branch
+Pushing a branch mathching the pattern /^ready\/.*$/ (ready/*) will trigger [Travis] to build/test and  if successful merge the feature branch with master and delete the feature branch.

 ### TODO
 Live Reload